discretize/discretize-guides/guides/fractal-basics/index.md

 Starting atlevel 20, players need to deal with <Effect name="Agony"/> which requires increasing amounts of <Attribute name="Agony Resistance"/> to counter effectively as you move up in fractal level.
 Without enough <Attribute name="Agony Resistance"/> you lose a percentage of your HP every second while under the effect of <Effect name="Agony"/>.
 Click on the <Effect name="Agony"/> icon to learn more about the scaling of the damage by <Effect name="Agony"/>.

 <Warning>
-<Effect name="Agony"/> reduces your healing by 70% per stack.
+Be aware of <Effect name="Agony"/>; it reduces your healing by 70% per stack.
 Never use your heal skill while you are under the effect of <Effect name="Agony"/>.
 </Warning>

 Starting with tier 2, the heroes begin encountering _Mistlock instabilities_ which add another mechanic to play around, and therefore another layer of difficulty.
 By tier 4, each fractal will apply multiple _Mistlock instabilities_.
 A complete list of _Mistlock instabilities_ and countermeasures can be found at the bottom of this page.